dyassa123/CPE-487-Geometry-Jog/README.md

 * Display Output: VGA output to display the game state.
 * Score Display: Seven-segment display on the Nexys board for the score.

+* The ***BallGame.vhd*** module serves as the top-level that integrates all other components.
+  *  Generates and manages various clock signals for different modules.
+  *  Connects sub-modules like ***bat_n_ball, vga_sync,*** and ***leddecNew***.
+  *  Routes signals between sub-modules and the Nexys-A7 board's physical ports.
+  *  Processes button inputs for game control (jump and reset).

+* The ***bat_n_ball.vhd*** module serves as the core game logic and rendering module for our game.
+  *  Manages the player's (ball's) movements, including jumping.
+  *  Controls the appearance and movement of obstacles (*big*, *med*, and *sml*).
+  *  Checks for collisions between the player and obstacles.
+  *  Manages the scoring system of the game.
+  *  Determines what is displayed at each pixel for the VGA output.

+*  The ***vga_sync.vhd*** module manages vga synchronization and display output.
+  * Generates horizontal and vertical sync signals for VGA.
+  * Calculates pixel row and column for the current frame.
+  * Controls the RGB output for each pixel to be displayed on the VGA screen.

+* The ***leddecNew.vhd*** module drives the seven-segment LED display on the Nexys-A7 board.
+  * Chooses which digit on the seven-segment display to activate.
+  * Determines which segments to light up for displaying numbers.
+  * Shows the player's score or other numerical data on the LED display.

 ## *Project in Action*

 ### Game In Action (Player Jumping)